ge0nmo/dynamic-db/README.md

-# 🔀 Dynamic Multi-Tenant Database Switching in Spring Boot
+# 🔀 Dynamic Multi-Tenant Database Switching

 This project demonstrates **how to dynamically switch between multiple databases** at runtime using Spring Boot, JPA, and a custom `AbstractRoutingDataSource`.